CS 766 Computer Vision (Spring 2026)

 In addition to the homeworks, we will also put up some quizzes on Canvas.
 However, they are optional, and will not contribute to your grade.
 They are only to help you check your understanding of the course material.

 The course will consist of 7 homework assignments.
 They will together account for 60% of your final grade.
 Some homeworks are lighter than others; their relative weights in your final homework grade are determined by the total number of points listed at the top of each homework.
-Guidelines for completing homework assignments are given here.
-Please read these carefully.
+Guidelines for completing homework assignments are provided at the bottom of this page under the Programming Assignment Guidelines section.
+Please read them carefully.

 A discussion for each homework assignment will be created on Piazza.
 Please post all of your questions on the discussion board so that others may learn from your questions as well.
 Do not email the professor or TA directly with homework questions.